musicslayer/server_game/README.md

 ### Step 2
 Optionally create subfolder "secrets/ssl/" and place SSL credentials inside.

-If provided, there should be a .key, .crt, and .issuer.crt file.
+If provided, there should be two files present: "certificate.pem" and "private-key.pem"

 ### Step 3
 run app.js